-In Years 10 and 11 nearly all students will follow the AQA GCSE English Language and English Literature course which will lead to two GCSE awards.
+In Years 10 and 11 almost all students will follow the AQA GCSE English Language and AQA GCSE English Literature courses which will lead to two GCSE awards.
 Both courses are assessed solely through examination: English Language consists of two exams, each of 1 hour and 45 minutes and the English Literature course is assessed through one exam of 1 hour and 45 minutes and one exam of 2 hours and 15 minutes.
 In addition to this, students will need to prepare and present a spoken presentation on a topic of their choice.
-Throughout the two years of this Key Stage, students study a variety of literary and nonfiction texts and develop their own reading, writing and speaking skills
+Throughout the two years of this Key Stage, students study a variety of literary and non-fiction texts and develop their own reading, writing and speaking skills